tonysun83/couchdb/share/doc/src/replication/protocol.rst

     the specified Database.

 Sequence:
     An ID provided by the Changes Feed.
-It SHOULD be incremental, but is not necessarily an integer.
+It MUST be incremental, but SHOULD NOT be always an integer.

 Source:
     Database from where the Documents are replicated.

 Target:
-    Database where the Document are replicated to.
+    Database where the Documents are replicated to.

 Checkpoint:
     Last processed Sequence ID.